How Microsoft identifies malware and potentially unwanted applications

 Not invoke a file download.

 Microsoft maintains a worldwide network of analysts and intelligence systems where you can submit software for analysis.
-Your participation helps us identify new malware quickly.
-After analysis, Microsoft creates definitions for software that meets the described criteria.
-These definitions identify the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.
+Your participation helps Microsoft identify new malware quickly.
+After analysis, Microsoft creates Security intelligence for software that meets the described criteria.
+This Security intelligence identifies the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.

 Potentially unwanted application (PUA)

 Our PUA protection aims to safeguard user productivity and ensure enjoyable Windows experiences.
-This optional protection, available to enterprises, helps deliver more productive, performant, and delightful Windows experiences.
+This protection helps deliver more productive, performant, and delightful Windows experiences.
+For instruction on how to enable PUA protection in Chromium-based Microsoft Edge and Windows Defender Antivirus, see Detect and block potentially unwanted applications.

 PUAs are not considered malware.